 IBT is a pharmaceutical company situated in Stockholm, Sweden, focused solely on development of medicines for premature infants.
-The drug candidate IBT-9414 consists of a pharmaceutical grade live bacterial formulation of Lactobacillus reuteri that, in collaboration with the FDA and EMA, currently is undergoing risk-benefit analysis in a phase 3 clinical trial (The Connection Study).
+The drug candidate IBT-9414 consists of a pharmaceutical grade live bacterial formulation of Lactobacillus reuteri that, in collaboration with the FDA and EMA, currently is undergoing risk-benefit analysis in a pivotal phase 3 clinical trial (The Connection Study).
 IBP-9414 has granted orphan drug designation for the prevention of necrotizing enterocolitis (NEC) by the FDA and the European Commission.

 Lactobacillus reuteri (L. reuteri) is a facultative anaerobe bacterium.
 It belongs to the Gram-positive group of commensals, which occurs as a natural component of the human microbiota.

 Animal studies substantiating the safety of L. reuteri include studies on single and multiple dose toxicology, reproductive function and genotoxicity.
 Genomic analysis of IBP-9414 has confirmed that it does not contain either virulence or transferable antibiotic resistance genes.
-Thus, transfer of antibiotic resistance from L. reuteri is therefore not a risk.
+Thus, transfer of antibiotic resistance from L. reuteri is not a risk.
 Genomic analyses also suggest that survival of L. reuteri outside of the GI tract is unlikely (Frese et al, 2011).

 All lactobacilli produce lactate from carbohydrate fermentation.
-The safety of L. reuteri in older infants (Connolly et al, 2005) has been studied and there is no clinically significant increase in urinary D-lactic acid after administration of this bacterium.
+The safety of L. reuteri (has been studied in infants and there is no clinically significant increase in urinary D-lactic acid after administration of this bacterium (Connolly et al, 2005).
 Administration of L. reuteri can cause transient increases in D-lactic concentrations in 3-day old term infants but these changes are not associated with any signs of D-lactic acidosis and intake of L. reuteri containing formula is considered safe (Papagaroufalis, 2014).
-Metabolic acidosis related to IBP-9414 in the phase 2 Safety and Tolerability trial did not occur (Link).
+Metabolic acidosis related to IBP-9414 in the phase 2 Safety and Tolerability trial was not recorded (Link).